-To verify that the license keys have been installed properly on a Mac OS X when using client-side licensing, use the cxfslicense -d command after installing the CXFS software.
+To verify that the client-side license key has been installed properly on a Mac OS X when using client-side licensing, use the cxfslicense -d command.
 For example:

-• License key installed properly on a Mac OS X node:
+• Client-side license key installed properly on a Mac OS X node:

-'''

 macosx# /usr/cluster/bin/cxfslicense -d

-no xvm user license required.

-XVM_MACOSX license granted.
+No license required for XVM user feature.

+No license required for XVM mirror feature.

 CXFS_MACOSX license granted.

-'''

-• No license key(error condition) on a Mac OS X node:
+• No client-side license key on a Mac OS X node: